genjose12345/genjose12345/README.md

 Aspiring software developer with a strong foundation in Computer Science, hands-on project experience, and a passion for creating innovative solutions.
 Skilled in Java and Python, with a focus on building practical applications and a keen interest in AI and software engineering.

 ## Bio
-Job: IS/Devloper
+Job: IS/Devloper for Mohawk Industries

 hobbies: working out, learning new langauges and frameworks and spending time at home with friends and family.

-Goals:getting my Masters and Phd in computer science
+Goals: getting my Masters and Phd in computer science

 Projects: currently devloping an AI based Cloud computing network traffic controller useing AWS